 Get your griddle or pan very hot, 600°F plus is what we are looking for.
-Then oil it up and place your steak down and start a timer, you are going to be flipping your steak every minute.
+Put some olive oil on the griddle and place your steak down over direct heat and start a timer, you are going to be flipping your steak every minute.

 This 1 and a half-inch black Angus porterhouse took 12 minutes from the first touch of the hot griddle until it came off for a rest.

-After a few flips on each side, start monitoring the internal temp with an instant-read thermometer.
-Don’t leave this to a timer, check it and make sure what temp your steak is at throughout the cook.
+After a few flips on each side, start monitoring the internal temperature with an instant-read thermometer placed into the thickest part of the steak.
+Don’t leave this to a timer, use a meat thermometer to check what temperature your steak is at throughout the cooking process.

 You will find the fillet will cook a little quicker than the New York strip, so I tend to angle the fillet to the cooler side of the griddle or the outer where it is less hot.

 Take the steak off when it is 4-5°F off your target temp.
-While resting it will climb by a few degrees so by taking it off before it hits the internal temp of medium at 145°F, you will have a perfectly cooked steak after it has had a rest of 5 minutes.
+While resting it will climb by a few degrees so by taking it off before it hits the internal temperature of medium at 145°F, you will have a perfectly grilled steak after it has had a rest of 5 minutes.

 As opposed if you took it off exactly as it hit 145°F and then rested it for minutes and now you would have an over cooked steak around 149°F internally.

 If you prefer your steak rare then just take it off around the 130°F mark instead.